bisterix-studio/parley/docs/latest/nodes/dialogue-option-node.md

 ## Character

 The character associated with the Dialogue Option Node.
-These are stored in the character store and determine the available characters that can be used to select against.
+These are stored in the Character Store and determine the available characters that can be used to select against.

 ## Text